This fragrant green lentil soup – inspired by Pret a Manger – is packed with veggies and warming Moroccan spices.

 As mentioned in a recent post, most days when I go into the office, I bring lunch from home.
 Sometimes though – when our fridge is depressingly bare – I’ll get something out instead.
 Luckily, there are lots of healthy options in the neighborhood and Pret a Manger is one of my go-to’s.

 Pret’s Moroccan lentil soup has been a favorite of mine for literally almost a decade (not exaggerating).
 As soon as you open the container, it hits your nostrils with the loveliest aroma of savory carrots, earthy lentils, and a dizzying combo of coriander and cumin.
-It’s the edible equivalent of a soft sweater on a rainy day.
+It’s the edible equivalent of a soft, cozy sweater on a cold, rainy day.

 Here’s my copycat version of it.
 It makes a great lunch or dinner for the colder months, and is packed with good-for-you ingredients.

-- Onions, Carrots and Celery: This classic trio gives the soup a sweet and earthy foundation.
+- Onions, Carrots and Celery: This classic trio gives lentil soup a sweet and earthy foundation.

-- Tomato Paste: Provides a sweet-savory, concentrated tomato flavor.
+- Tomato Paste: Lends a sweet-savory, concentrated tomato flavor.

-- Spices: Ground cumin, coriander, and smoked paprika give this lentil soup its Moroccan-inspired personality.
+- Spices: Ground cumin, coriander, and smoked paprika give the soup its Moroccan-inspired personality.

 - Broth: You can use any broth you have here.
-Don’t have any?
+Don’t have broth?
 Just use water.
 (Psst… have you tried making vegetable scrap broth yet?)

 - Lentils: This soup can be made with green or brown lentils.